Palestinian Christians: Modern history

+During the Ottoman Empire, foreign powers enjoyed positions of guardianship towards minorities, including the French for the Christians of Syria, Lebanon and Palestine.
+Orthodox Christians more specifically came under the protections of the Russian Empire.
+This placed Palestinian Christians with protection privileges, and access to missionary schools, which enabled them to engage in commerce with European traders.
+In addition, Christian merchants had lower rates of duty to pay than their Muslim counterparts, and thus they established themselves as bankers and moneylenders for Muslim landowners, artisans and peasants.
+This growing middle class produced several newspaper owners and editors and played leading roles in Palestinian political life.

 The category of 'Palestinian Arab Christian' came to assume a political dimension in the 19th century as international interest grew and foreign institutions were developed there.
 The urban elite began to undertake the construction of a modern multi-religious Arab civil society.
 When the British received from the League of Nations a mandate to administer Palestine after World War I, many British dignitaries in London were surprised to discover so many Christian leaders in the Palestinian Arab political movements.
-The British authorities in the Mandate of Palestine had difficulty understanding the commitment of the Palestinian Christians to Palestinian nationalism.

-Palestinian Christian owned Falastin was founded in 1911 in the then Arab-majority city of Jaffa.
+The British authorities in the Mandate of Palestine had difficulty understanding the commitment of the Palestinian Christians to Palestinian nationalism.Palestinian Christian-owned Falastin was founded in 1911 in the then Arab-majority city of Jaffa.
 The newspaper is often described as one of the most influential newspapers in historic Palestine, and probably the nation's fiercest and most consistent critic of the Zionist movement.
 It helped shape Palestinian identity and nationalism and was shut down several times by the Ottoman and British authorities, most of the time due to complaints made by Zionists.
+Following the British takeover of Palestine in 1918 during the final stages of the First World War, groups called "Muslim-Christian Associations" were formed across the new Mandatory Palestine in order to oppose the Zionist movement and implementation of the Balfour Declaration.
+In the 1920s, it was noted that the inhabitants of Beit Kahil, Dayr Aban and Taffuh were originally Christian.